 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
 The new accounting standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
-The accounting standard is effective for annual reporting periods (including interim reporting periods) beginning after December 15, 2017.
+The accounting standard is effective for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2017.
 Early adoption is permitted for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2016.
 ASU No. 2014-09 provides for one of two methods of transition: retrospective application to each prior period presented; or recognition of the cumulative effect of retrospective application of the new standard in the period of initial application.
-We are currently evaluating the impact of this accounting standard on our consolidated financial statements.
+We presently expect to select the modified retrospective transition method.
+Assuming all other revenue recognition criteria have been met, it is likely that the new guidance would require us to recognize revenue and cost relating to distributor sales upon product delivery, subject to estimated allowance for distributor price adjustments and rights of return.
+In March, April and May 2016, the FASB issued additional updates to the new revenue standard relating to reporting revenue on a gross versus net basis, identifying performance obligations and licensing arrangements, and narrow-scope improvements and practical expedients, respectively.
+We are in the process of assessing the impact this additional guidance is expected to have upon adoption.